About

 Lighthouse Inn historical photo

-June 2024 marks the 86th anniversary of Lighthouse Inn!
+Season 2025 marks the 87th anniversary of Lighthouse Inn!
 However, our Bass River Light is over 160 years old!
+See us featured in Cape Cod Life magazine!

 About the Lighthouse Inn Property